dthfan2007/RustNoteApp/docs/documentation.md

 ## Day 7: 17.06.2025

 Day 7 was - unfortunately - quite an unproductive day.
 I tried my best at implementing user logins and getting the login to persist for _x_ amount of time.
 However, I had some problems with storing all the user data and getting the right one to decrypt their password, and with showing them the right notes, that I had to call that mission off quite quickly.
 I then looked back at my documentation, and added some more words to my glossary.
 I then also went over my GitHub Roadmap again, for which I marked off the issues that I have now completed.

+## Day 8: 18.06.2025

+On the eighth day I was working from home.
+I was able to implement User Login / Registration after dealing with it for some time.
+Then I had to fix a problem where _all_ notes would be shown to every user once they've logged in.
+I fixed it by modifying how notes are stored.
+Now every user has their own folder with the 3 files in it.
+This means that the size of the storage goes up slightly, but it was the only way that came to mind fairly quickly.
+Deleting a note is now also stored in a context menu that pops up on right click, and not just always available as a button.

+## Day 9: 20.06.2025

+Day 9 was an additional day that I got to work on my project on, as school got cancelled.
+I redesigned a few things in the app, although you can't really see that much of it because it is mainly just minor adjustments in the layout.
+I want to add a few different color schemes at some point, but I don't know how hard that might be to implement.
+I also split my code even further, as my `main.rs` file got pretty long.
+Now I use 9 files instead of the old 3.
+Weirdly enough, the decision on _how_ to split the files itself was more complicated than the splitting of the files itself.

 \newpage